cubeta-io/cubeta-starter/readme.md

 and based on that we placed the code that handle the logic on the service layer and this layer will be placed above the repository layer .

-after your model creation is done you'll find 2 php files in the services' directory you defined in the package config file :
+after your model creation is done you'll find 2 php files in the services' in the directory you defined in the package config file :

 1. `YourModelService.php` this is the service class
 2. `IYourModelService.php` this is the service interface

-if you opened the service class you will notice that the class extends a class named BaseService .
+if you opened the service class you will notice that the class extends a class named BaseService this class is in the `app/Services/Contracts` (You have to publish `cubeta-starter-services` tag to find it) .

 if you remember the BaseRepository class methods you'll find that BaseService class use those methods to do its job.